-Similarly, teenagers who drink alcohol with their parents are less likely to drink heavily.
+And teenagers who drink alcohol with their parents are less likely to drink heavily.
 That’s the finding of research among 10,000 students aged 15 and 16 in 130 schools in England.

 Dr. Mark Bellis led the English study and heads the Public Health Centre.
 He said “The majority of people who are drinking at early ages are not then going on to be problem drinkers later in life.”
 Dr. Bellis added “The real issues are around people understanding alcohol, learning about alcohol, being set a good example by their parents.”

 Dr. Bellis observed that “The majority of people, by the age of 14, 15 or 16, have drunk alcohol.
 The question is are they learning to drink from their parents, in a socially responsible environment.
 Or are they learning behind the bushes in a park or in a bar?”
 The health leader emphasized that “The chances are, if they are in the latter position, they are learning to binge-drink.”

 It appears better to learn drinking in the parents’ house instead of a fraternity house.